LOOSE-LIPS/loose-lips-2.0/src/routes/blog/oblako-presents-subjected-yan-cook-dyad-james-newmarch-at-fold/index.md

 description: >-
   Loose Lips chats to Stella and Caleb about the launch of their new night, Oblako, which begins at Fold on the 17th of May.
 Firstly, what does the name mean?
-Stella: It means &lsquo;cloud&rsquo; in Russian.
-We were trying to come up with a name for the night and we noticed one of caleb&rsquo;s favorite [...]Read More...
+Stella: It means ‘cloud’ in Russian.
+We were trying to come up with a name for the night and we noticed one of caleb’s favorite [...]Read More...
 published: true
 tags: feature
 featured: false